colejarczyk/doc/userguide/pos/menu/introduction.rst

 Introduction
 ============

 Customers can make transactions not only in the online store but also in offline stores.
-Both transactions should be counted within your Loyalty Program.
+Both transactions should be count within your Loyalty Program.

 POS menu allows you to define all stores, that transaction should be included within your Loyalty Program.